FDMDigital/dropdown-styles-FF/README.md

 So if you fancy trying some dropdown field styling lets jump in…

-To view w working demo of these styles [click here](https://www.fdmdigital.co.uk/dropdown-field-styling-formidable-forms/).
+To view a working demo of these styles [click here](https://www.fdmdigital.co.uk/dropdown-field-styling-formidable-forms/).

 To create these styles we need to take a similar approach to how we [re-styled the Checkboxes and Radio buttons](https://www.fdmdigital.co.uk/formidable-forms-radio-checkbox-tutorial/) in our previous guide.
 Essentially what we’ll do is hide the default `<select>` element, copy each of the options from it and create a selection of new `<div>` elements using some JavaScript which then gives us full control over the styling and animations.